carla-simulator/carla/Docs/adv_agents.md

 ### Agent behaviors

 - __`basic_agent.py`:__ Contains an agent base class that implements a __Basic Agent__ that roams around the map or reaches a target destination in the shortest distance possible, avoiding other vehicles, responding to traffic lights but ignoring stop signs.
-- __`behavior_agent.py`:__ Contains a class that implements a more complex __Behavior Agent__ that can reach a target destination in the shortest distance possible, following traffic lights, signs, and speed limits while making overtaking or tailgating decisions.
+- __`behavior_agent.py`:__ Contains a class that implements a more complex __Behavior Agent__ that can reach a target destination in the shortest distance possible, following traffic lights, signs, and speed limits while tailgating other vehicles.
 There are three predefined types that condition how the agent behaves.
 - __`behavior_types.py`:__ Contains the parameters for the behavior types that condition the __Behavior Agent__; Cautious, Normal, and Aggressive.

 ---